 Whilst the helipad surface must be strong and resilient, the subsurface on which it stands must also be robust.
 If found to be substandard, this layer will need stabilising and treating before the helipad surface is built.

-Safety demands mean that it must be possible for pilots to be able to determine wind direction on take off and landing, so each helipad will require a windsock, flag or smoke close to, but not within, the helipad area.
+Safety demands mean that it must be possible for pilots to be able to determine wind direction on taking off and landing, so each helipad will require a windsock, flag or smoke close to, but not within, the helipad area.